 Differences Between Python vs Scala

-Scala is also an object-oriented programming language designed by Martin Odersky.
-It is used to provide support for functional programming and a strong static type system.
-Scala gets its name as a blend of ‘scalable’ and ‘language’, where it can scale according to the number of users and here everything is an expression.
+Python and Scala are the two major languages for Data Science, Big Data, and Cluster computing.
+Python is an interpreted high-level object-oriented programming language.
+It is a dynamically typed language.
+It has an interface to many OS system calls and supports multiple programming models, including object-oriented, imperative, functional, and procedural paradigms.
+Scala is also an object-oriented programming language.
+It is used to support functional programming and a strong static type system.
+Scala gets its name as a blend of ‘scalable’ and ‘language’, where it can scale according to the number of users, and here, everything is an expression.
 It smoothly integrates the features of object-oriented and functional languages.

 Python (Pros and Cons)